PranavShirke/GitInsight/README.md

 *   **Velocity Heatmap**: A contribution graph that actually looks good.
 *   **Language DNA**: Radar charts showing your true tech stack distribution.
 *   **Resume Viewer**: Integrated PDF viewer to audit your CV alongside your code.
+*   **Deep Repository and Account analysis**: Analyze any particular repository in depth and give insights.
+*   **Hiring Forecaster**: Give a detailed and easy-to-understand hiring analysis based on user and company requirements.
+*   **Candidature Listing**: Maintain a List of candidates for better Effectiveness of the application.

 ---